Tour Destination : Delhi, Agra, Fatehpur Sikri, Jaipur, Pushkar, Ranakpur, Udaipur

 Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

-After breakfast, we proceed on a guided tour of New Delhi, Visiting such sights as, Humayun’s Tomb (1586), the Qutab Minar 72 meters high and one of the most perfect towers in the Persian world.
+After breakfast, embark on a city tour of New Delhi.
+Our tour includes a visit to the Qutab Minar - 72 meters high and one of the most perfect towers in the Persian world.
 The Iron Pillar which has survived the vagaries of weather for over 1500 years.
-Continue with a drive through Embassy area, the Government buildings (1921-1930) and Connaught Place, the heart and main shopping district of the capital.
-We will also visit India Gate

 Later, we cross the city and into the walled gates of the Old city with visits to the Jamma Mosque (1650) and drive through the fabled area of Chandni Chowk (aptly translates to Moonlight Square) where the throngs of shoppers and vendors meet in the oldest area of Delhi.
 Visit the Raj Ghat and nearby ghats where the founder of the nation, Mahatma Gandhi and thereafter Indira Gandhi and Rajiv Gandhi were cremated.